spy16/spy16.github.io/content/posts/building-a-scheduler.md

 no_toc: false
 ---

-## The Problem
+## Problem

 At work, I was constantly running into use-cases where things needed to be done at a pre-defined time in the future and sometimes in a recurring manner (Similar to unix cron[^1]).
 For example, sending a reminder notification after 2 days, executing some job for a user at configured interval, etc.

-Considering the execution logic is different in every use-case, it made sense to think of this problem in a generic sense reduce its overall requirement to just *emitting events based on schedules*.
+These use-cases existed across few different products, so it made sense to think of this problem in a generic manner & reduce its overall requirement to just *emitting events based on schedules*.

+The system also needed to be reliable & scalable for following reasons:

+* These use-cases are time-sensitive.
+If the system is down for an hour, all the events that were expected to be generated in that window would be delayed.
+* We were expecting to have few million active schedules at any given time.

+To summarise, *We needed a system that generates events based on schedules, has APIs to manage (i.e., CRUD) those schedules, is horizontally scalable, is highly-available (HA) & has no Single Point of Failure (SPOF).*

 Let's say a schedule looks like this: